Recommendations for Spotlight Initiative’s investment to end violence against women

 Women’s movements should play a central role as partners defining and implementing the Spotlight Initiative.

-These are 10 recommendations from the Count Me In!
+These are 10 initial recommendations from the Count Me In!
 Consortium for the European Union and United Nations's €500 million investment to end violence against women.

 Principle: Nothing for us, without us.

 - 1. Of the €500 million initiative, specifically earmark a minimum of €100 million for direct grants to women’s rights organisations (WROs).
 While we understand that other actors (governments, other civil society organisations) will also be supported, 20% to women’s organisations leading on VAW efforts should be a minimum standard.